 This means that if your car needs a standard brake job it might also need a set of rotors.
 The main symptoms of warped rotors are a brake pulsation.
 This is when you feel a surging feedback in the brake pedal or in the smoothness in the way the automobile comes to a stop.
 When the rotors are extremely warped the brake pads ride over the high spots and push the caliper piston inward.
 Hydraulic fluid forces its way back into the master cylinder and then against your foot.
 This is why you’ll feel the pedal moving up and down while braking.

 The nice part about working on old cars at home is we get to take the time to do the job right.
 Why not apply the money we save on labor towards buying the best brake pad kit available?
-Sometimes these are referred to as gold level or even platinum level replacement brake pad kits.
-Since these include stainless steel hardware and maybe even caliper slides, this is money well spent.
+Sometimes we refer to these as gold level or even platinum level replacement brake pad kits.
+Since these include stainless steel hardware and maybe even caliper slides, this becomes money well spent.
 Even if you decide to go for these top-tier kits you still save big money over what you would have paid a retail auto repair center to do a lesser service.

 Check out my blog post for more brake job tips.